AndreaFerreiro/snake-play/README.md

 # Individual project: Snake

 ## Summary
-Snake is a game where you have to lead a small snake through a map searching for some litle apples which are going to appear in the map.
+Snake is a game where you have to lead a small snake through a map searching for some little apples that will appear on the map.

 ## How it works
 This project is still in process...